Current Scholarship in Progress

 Re-visioning the PEOP Model for the emerging era of Artificial Intelligence

 A second project considers how the Person–Environment–Occupation–Participation (PEOP) framework may be reinterpreted for a world increasingly shaped by artificial intelligence, global interdependence, and changing forms of participation in everyday life.
-This work seeks a more international and participatory understanding of occupation, attentive to issues of access, belonging, and social inclusion.
+This work seeks a more international and participatory understanding of occupation, one that is attentive to issues of access, belonging, and social inclusion.